LiveFire Labs - Online UNIX Training - Company Logo

 You may recognize that this regex would be useful for removing blank lines from a file when needed.

-Experienced UNIX system administrators and shell script programmers understand that becoming skilled in the use of regular expressions is essential for using standard UNIX utilities (e.g. grep, awk, sed, and vi) to their fullest potential.
+Experienced UNIX system administrators and shell script programmers understand that becoming skilled in the use of UNIX regular expressions is essential for using standard UNIX utilities (e.g. grep, awk, sed, and vi) to their fullest potential.